Come on! Feel the noise! Part 2

 float y = noise(i, j) * 100 + j * h;

-Some lines that was drew with 2D noise.
+Some lines that was drawn with 2D noise.

 Let's see this line number, top to bottom, as the past to the future.

-Now, you can see that 'j' means time.
-The second dimension = time.
+Now, you can see that j means time.
+The second dimension now represents time.
+This shift in perspective is the secret to smooth animation.

-A still image that was drew with 1D noise.
+A still image that was drawn with 1D noise.

 noise(i * j * 0.01)